misyltoad/libjobs/README.md

     * Shared Memory
       * Across a workgroup
     * (You already know the Global Invocation Count yourself, so you can capture it)
-* Execute a single function asynchonously
+* Execute a single function asynchronously
 * Easily wait for a single job or multiple set of jobs to complete
 * Fire and forget functions or dispatches
 * Jobs are lambda functions with capture support